PhilaMkhungeki/PHIMKH25478_FTO2505_A_Phila_Mkhungeki_JSL04/README.md

 ## Overview

-In this project, you will dynamically display tasks from the **given initial data** on the DOM using JavaScript.
-Tasks should be placed into the correct **Kanban board columns** based on their status, and clicking a task should open a **modal** where users can view and modify task details.
-The project emphasizes **DOM manipulation, event handling, modular JavaScript structure, and responsive UI implementation.**
+This project dynamically display tasks on the DOM using JavaScript.
+Tasks are placed into their correct **Kanban board columns** based on their status, and clicking a task opens a **modal** that can be viewed and modified.
+This project emphasizes **DOM manipulation, event handling, modular JavaScript structure, and responsive UI implementation.**

-## Before You Begin

-**Check the project user stories in your student dashboard and the updated Figma Design** before you start building.

 ## Figma Design Link